Skills and Resources

 - Complete the in-person training offered by the Office of Institutional Excellence.

-- Complete a value-stream mapping project and review the results with the Office of Institutional Excellence.
+- Complete a value-stream mapping project and review the results with an Office of Institutional Excellence coach.